Battle of Zaoyang–Yichang: Battle

 On 1 May 1940, three divisions of the IJA 11th Army under command of General Waichiro Sonobe began a drive towards Zaoyang.
 They pushed towards the 5th warzone's strongholds in the Tongbaishan and Dahongshan mountains, attempting to encircle and destroy the Chinese 31st Army Group under General Tang Enbo in a pincer movement.
 The Chinese strategy aimed to let the Japanese forces run low on supplies, and then counterattack, as had been successfully employed at the Battle of Changsha.
 When the Japanese managed to outmaneuver Tang's forces, General Zhang Zizhong marched to his aid with the Chinese 33rd Army Group.
 The Japanese forces rallied and pushed back the Chinese, and General Zhang Zizhong was cut down in a burst of machine gun fire when he refused to retreat from the front lines.
 He was the most senior Chinese commander to be killed in combat during the war.

 After defeating Zhang Zizhong's 33rd army group, the 11th army launched a general offensive against the fourteen to fifteen Chinese divisions gathered around Zaoyang on May 19.
-The 75th corps and 56th division of the 39th corps suffered very heavy casualties and retreated to the west bank of the Tangbai River.
-At dusk on May 20, the 233rd infantry regiment of the 39th division sent three officers to scout ahead for the crossing point of the Tangbai River.
+The 75th Army and the 56th Division of the 39th Army suffered very heavy casualties and retreated to the west bank of the Tangbai River.
+At dusk on May 20, the 233rd Infantry Regiment of the 39th Division sent three officers to scout ahead for the crossing point of the Tangbai River.
 Two of the scouts laid prone on the ground and used telescopes to observe the situation on the other side.
 The third scout stood upright as incoming gunfire was light and believed that the land they were observing was a sandbar.
 However, the report from the other two scouts, who judged that it was the opposite bank of the river, was accepted.
 At midnight on the 21st, the regiment began to land on what was believed to be the other side of the river.
-As soon as a green signal was fired to indicate a successful crossing, the defending 4th security regiment of Hubei Province led by Li Langxing (李朗星), which had been lying in wait, opened fire all at once.
-As the sandbar offered no cover, the regiment quickly suffered heavy losses.
-More than 300 including regimental commander Tetsujirō Kanzaki (神崎哲次郎) were killed in action.
-The Tangbai River crossing became known as the 39th division's most tragic battle.
+As soon as a green signal was fired to indicate a successful crossing, the defending 4th Peace Preservation Regiment of Hubei Province led by Li Langxing (李朗星), which had been lying in wait, opened fire all at once.
+As the sandbar offered no cover, the regiment quickly suffered heavy losses, losing more than 300 troops including regimental commander Tetsujirō Kanzaki (神崎哲次郎).
+The Tangbai River crossing became known as the Japanese 39th Division's most tragic battle.

-The Japanese used chemical weapons against Chinese forces who lacked chemical weapons in order to compensate for when they were numerically inferior, whenever Chinese were defeating the Japanese in hand-to-hand combat.
-The Japanese did not dare to use gas against the Americans because the Americans had their own chemical weapons stockpile and the Japanese feared retaliation.

-The Japanese launched gas attacks against Chinese when the Chinese were defeating and overwhelming the Japanese in hand-to-hand combat, like at the battle of Yichang in 1941, where Japanese ground forces in the city were routed by Chinese soldiers but the Japanese deployed mustard gas to win the battle.